Skip to content

 Why is this needed?

-Mainly for M2M interactions, where you want to solve Cap challenges in the server without user interaction.
+Mainly for M2M interactions, where you want to solve Cap challenges on the server without user interaction.

 Doesn't this defeat the purpose of Cap?